Pathway Leads:

 The four sub-pathways constituting this thematic pathway are:

-A. Theorising Global Order: focuses on the development and application of international political and legal theory to explaining and assessing the shifting character of the global order across a variety of domains.
+Focuses on the development and application of international political and legal theory to explaining and assessing the shifting character of the global order across a variety of domains.
 These include: conceptual, normative and explanatory debates in macro-level theories of International Relations and the history of international political thought.

 King’s College London